The 1st International Online Conference on Sensor and Actuator Networks

 Publication Opportunities

-Abstract to CSAN 2026 will be directly submitted to the Topic: “The 1st International Online Conference on Sensor and Actuator Networks (CSAN 2026)” within the “ Special Issue” section of the Journal of Sensor and Actuator Networks, (ISSN: 2224-2708, Impact Factor: 4.2) with a 15% discount on the publication fee.
+Participants in this conference are cordially invited to contribute a research article to the topic: “The 1st International Online Conference on Sensor and Actuator Networks (CSAN 2026)” within the “ Special Issue” section of the Journal of Sensor and Actuator Networks, (ISSN: 2224-2708, Impact Factor: 4.2) with a 15% discount on the publication fee.

 Editorials type: Do not require peer review, only 3-4 pages long, and free of charge.